GregTheMadMonk/gregthemadmonk.github.io/hugo-pages/content/posts/fold-expressions-to-extension-methods.md

 ## No, we have UFCS at home!

-What can we do now?
+Dreaming is nice, but what can we do today?
 Well, while there is nothing even resmbling UFCS in C++ yet, we can go to... operator overloading again.
 [We'll do it like here](https://cpptruths.blogspot.com/2017/01/folding-monadic-functions.html), but uglier, picking an operator that's highly unlikely to be used in another context with our arguments.
 We get something like this: